ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Further Ablations

-\textbf{Preference of Deep Representations.} In Sec. \ref{sec:model}, we introduce two variants of MLPs with a few differences.
+In Sec.~\ref{sec:model}, we introduce two variants of MLPs with a few differences.
 The primary distinction is the inclusion of skip-connections between representations in ReNF-$\beta$, which facilitates the learning of deeper, more complex non-linear dynamics.
 To justify this design choice, the following experiments demonstrate the performance degradation that occurs when a model's complexity is mismatched with the dataset's intrinsic characteristics.

 Specifically, we apply the ReNF-$\beta$ to the ETTh1 and ETTh2 datasets, and apply the alpha version to the large volume Electricity and Traffic datasets.
 The results are shown in the Table \ref{tab:deep_representations}, from which we can deduce that the complex deep representations of ReNF-$\beta$ are clearly detrimental to ETTh datasets.
 In stark contrast, large-volume datasets like Electricity and Traffic benefit from deeper, more expressive representations.
 This finding provides a direct explanation, from the perspective of representation depth, for the recurring phenomenon where simpler, parsimonious NFs outperform more complex ones on certain benchmarks.
 It underscores the critical importance of matching model capacity to the intrinsic characteristics of the time series data, identifying a clear direction for future work in adaptive forecaster design.